awslabs/multi-model-server/model-archiver/docs/convert_from_onnx.md

 # Converting an ONNX Model

 ## Install model-archiver with ONNX support
-ONNX suport is optional in `model-archiver` tool.
+ONNX support is optional in `model-archiver` tool.
 It's not installed by default with `model-archiver`.

 To install MMS with ONNX support, you will need to have the [protobuf compiler](https://github.com/onnx/onnx#installation) installed: